 On this website I present a brief overview of some of my research interests.

 I would like to emphasize that I am not a scientist.
 The pursuits presented are personal activities carried out in my spare time.
-The activities are not associated or connected with my current employment at the Niels Bohr Institute at the University of Copenhagen.
+The activities are not associated with my current employment at the Niels Bohr Institute at the University of Copenhagen.
 The views presented on these pages, in publications, and in media appearances are my personal opinions.

 November 2022.
 Podcast: Flyvende Tallerken.
 Listen to the episode here.